-Fellows participate in monthly Saturday afternoon seminars throughout the academic year, featuring presentations on selected psychoanalytic topics by faculty and graduates of ICP+P’s Psychoanalytic Training Program.
+Fellows participate in monthly Saturday afternoon seminars throughout the academic year.
+Seminars, which are held virtually, feature presentations on selected psychoanalytic topics by faculty and graduates of ICP+P’s Psychoanalytic Training Program, as well as other invited speakers.
 Readings are provided in advance of the meetings.
 Seminars draw from a variety of contemporary psychoanalytic perspectives, including self psychology, relational theory, intersubjective systems theory, motivational systems theory, attachment theory, and findings from infant studies.

 What are the additional benefits?

-- Fellows will have opportunities to attend conferences and programs addressing a wide variety of current topics in psychoanalytic thinking and clinical practice sponsored by the larger ICP+P organization.
+- Fellows will have opportunities to attend conferences addressing current topics in psychoanalytic thinking and clinical practice sponsored by the larger ICP+P organization.
 The two ICP+P conferences offered free to the membership will also be offered free of charge to Fellows.
-Other ICP+P conferences, seminars, and short courses will be available to Fellows at the student rate.
+Other ICP+P conferences will be available to Fellows at the student rate.

 - Two Continuing Education Credits are available for each monthly seminar.

 - Fellows who attend at least seven of the nine monthly meetings will receive a Certificate of Completion.

 When and where are the meetings?

 The Fellowship will begin Saturday, September 9, 2023, and continue through May 11, 2024.
 The monthly meeting dates are: September 9, 2023, October 14, November 4, December 2, January 20, 2024, February 10, March 9, April 13, and May 11.
 Seminars will be held on Saturday afternoons from 2:00 to 4:00 PM via Zoom.

 Classes will be held from September 2023 – May 2024 from 2:00 – 4:00 p.m.

 There is an application fee of $50 for licensed mental health professionals and $30 for residents, interns and graduate students.